aristanetworks/anta/demo/README.md

 ![images/atd_evpn_lab_topology.png](images/atd_evpn_lab_topology.png)

 The script configured the lab with the exception of leaf3:
-- eBGP is configured between spines and leaves (underlay, IPv4 address family).
-- BFD is configured for the eBGP sessions (IPv4 address family)
 - Leaves <-> spines interfaces are configured with an IPv4 address.
-- EVPN is configured.
-- eBGP is configured between spines and leaves (overlay, EVPN address family).
+- eBGP is configured between spines and leaves (underlay, IPv4 unicast address family).
-- VXLAN is configured on the leaves.
+- BFD is configured for the eBGP sessions (IPv4 unicast address family)
 - 2 loopback interfaces are configured per leaf.
 - 1 loopback interface is configured per spine.
+- eBGP is configured between spines and leaves (overlay, EVPN address family, Loopback0).
+- VXLAN is configured on the leaves (Loopback1)
 - Default VRF only.

 Check the state of spine1: